 And Why Did I Create This Site?

 I made this travel blog to document the places I’ve gone to and the wonderful or out-of-the-ordinary things I’ve discovered along my journeys.
 But, think of this as a guidebook when you need ideas or clarification on places you plan to visit.
 And to remind you again: I also want to share with you and help you discover that the sky’s the limit, your worth is not tied to a colorless life, and that you’ll find beauty anywhere you step outside, even if it’s all so scary to chase in the beginning.
 There are rich stories out there in all these places and I know you’re curious about them as much as I am.
 I know you want to uncover them too.

 While you hear the word ‘travel’, there is really no clear method of what it means to travel and that travel can mean different things to different people.
-It can mean flying over to a different state or country or it can mean just taking a drive to the beach nearby your town.
-I can say, however, I am not a full-time/nomad traveler nor do I truly plan to anytime soon.
+It can mean flying over to a different state or country or it can mean just taking a drive to the beach near your town.
+I can say, however, I am not a full-time/nomad traveler nor do I truly plan to yet.
 I am content balancing a life being surrounded by work and my friends and family.
 It is possible.

 You can also follow me and be updated about my journeys through my website’s instagram: @from1girlto1world